 Effective January 1, 2011, covered electronic devices can no longer be transported to solid waste facilities.
 The DEP has passed a law stating all such devices must be recycled in a safe manner.
 What does this mean for you?
 It means that you must now recycle your used electronics: computers, monitors, printers, VCR’s, cell phones, DVD players, copiers, scanners, fax machines, TV’s, IPods, PDA’s, modems, keyboards, mice,stereo equipment, telephones, microwaves, cameras.
 You cannot put these items into your trash/garbage.

 Each town is responding to this law by offering more opportunities to recycle electronics.
 The service is free of charge.
-Please click here for dates and times of Harwinton’s collections .
+Please refer to the current recycling flyer for dates and times of Harwinton’s collections .
 For details about the Electronics recycling law, click here.

 Why are we recycling electronics, anyway?
 "We're a business."
 We're a school."
 "We're residents." " Why is this so important?" click here http://Connecticut's State-wide Electronics Recycling Program for good information.

 Did you know - in 2007, 82% equalling 1.8 million tons of e-waste ended up in landfills?